Albania Jale beach – Why to visit this hidden-gem?

 Jale beach is famous its intensely azure sea water.
 A picture or a description of the clear azure water, cannot really describe how beautiful the sea water is at Jale.
 You simply must see it for yourself.

-Due to the clean and clear water, Jale beach is a great spot for swimming and snorkelling.
+Due to the clean and clear water, Jale beach is a great spot for swimming and snorkeling.
 Through the clear water, you can see the bottom of the sea.
-Moreover, there massive rocks which are a few meters of the coast, which you can explore while snorkelling.
+Moreover, there massive rocks which are a few meters of the coast, which you can explore while snorkeling.

 The setting of the beach is beautiful as well.
 The beach of Jala is in a half-moon shaped bay, which is surrounded by hills on either side.
 The hills surrounding the beach are completely covered in olive groves.